adenin-platform/cf-logger/README.md

 logger.error(msg);
 ```

-If `NODE_ENV=development`, all statements will be logged when `ENABLE_LOG` is not set - if `NODE_ENV=production`, only error logs will pass through when `ENABLE_LOG` is not set.
-Setting `ENABLE_LOG` therefore overrides the effect of `NODE_ENV`, and will always result in only the specified files or directories having logging enabled, within which, all statements will pass through.
+If `NODE_ENV=development`, all statements will be logged when `LOG_FILTER` is not set - if `NODE_ENV=production`, only error logs will pass through when `LOG_FILTER` is not set.
+Setting `LOG_FILTER` therefore overrides the effect of `NODE_ENV`, and will always result in only the specified files or directories having logging enabled, within which, all statements will pass through.